bmesbuildteamucla/bmesbuildteamucla.github.io/README.md

 ## Announcements:

-* We will be posting the Winter Break Problem Set at the beginning of Week 10, and it will be due at the start of Winter Quarter 2021.
+* We will be posting the Winter Break Problem Sets 1 & 2 at the beginning of Week 10, and it will be due at the start of Winter Quarter 2021.
 * Please fill out this [feedback survey](https://docs.google.com/forms/d/e/1FAIpQLScdA_MwwFdYFWXcYHg2JFwENHtVAY6paVgf7XNj6AE71UXcXA/viewform) so we can continue to make improvements to the Team.
 * Thanks for a great Fall Quarter!
 We hope that finals go well for you.
 "Can we fix it?
 Yes we can!"